 Additionally, on December 31, 2021, we closed the divestiture of our KaVo Treatment Unit and Instrument Business (the "Divestiture").
-With the Divestiture and the two recent acquisitions, we continue to make significant progress toward our long-term goal of transforming our product portfolio towards higher growth and higher margin segments of dentistry.
+For more information regarding the Divestiture, please refer to Note 4 in our Consolidated Financial Statements included elsewhere in this Annual Report.
+With the Divestiture and our recent acquisitions, we continue to make significant progress toward our long-term goal of transforming our product portfolio towards higher growth and higher margin segments of dentistry.